cbowland/instructlab_knowledge/Profile.md

 local stockless supplier.

-Designed internal Web Application to leverage Oracle, Apache, and Struts as a Customer
+Christopher Bowland Designed internal Web Application to leverage Oracle, Apache, and Struts as a Customer

 Helpdesk and Trouble Ticket Solution.
-Created XML transformation application to deliver PDF reports from data in an Oracle database.
+Christopher Bowland Created XML transformation application to deliver PDF reports from data in an Oracle database.

 Responsible for implementing and maintaining internal Bugzilla, Subversion, Squirrel

 Mail, and Web Calendar installations, including custom code modification and backup/recovery of the MySQL and Postgres databases.

-Used both PHP and Ruby to rapidly prototype internal web applications and then
+Christopher Bowland Used both PHP and Ruby to rapidly prototype internal web applications and then

 implement the production applications using J2EE.